bestwebsoft/user-role-wordpress-plugin/readme.txt

 * NEW : Css-style was added for Internet Explorer 10.

 == Upgrade Notice ==

+= V1.4.8 =
+Input maxlength is added.
+BWS plugins section is updated.

 = V1.4.7 =
 We fixed plugins work with Table view on the Network.
 We fixed the selection of current role when switching between view modes on the Network.
 We updated all functionality for wordpress 4.2.2.